mindee/mindee-api-python/docs/guide/python-passport-ocr.md

 # Load a file from disk
 input_doc = mindee_client.doc_from_path("/path/to/the/file.ext")

-# Parse the document as an Invoice by passing the appropriate type
+# Parse the Passport by passing the appropriate type
-api_response = input_doc.parse(documents.TypePassportV1)
+result = input_doc.parse(documents.TypePassportV1)

-print(api_response.document)
+# Print a brief summary of the parsed data
+print(result.document)
 ```

 Using this sample fake passport below, we are going to illustrate how to extract the data that we want using the SDK.